Illinois: Primary and secondary schools

 Education is compulsory for ages 7–17 in Illinois.
 Schools are commonly, but not exclusively, divided into three tiers of primary and secondary education: elementary school, middle school or junior high school, and high school.
 District territories are often complex in structure.
-Many areas in the state are actually located in two school districts—one for high school, the other for elementary and middle schools.
+Many areas in the state are actually located in two school districts—one for high school and the other for elementary and middle schools.
 And such districts do not necessarily share boundaries.
 A given high school may have several elementary districts that feed into it, yet some of those feeder districts may themselves feed into multiple high school districts.

 Colleges and universities

 Using the criterion established by the Carnegie Foundation for the Advancement of Teaching, there are eleven "National Universities" in the state.

+As of 19 August 2010, six of these rank in the "first tier" among the top 500 National Universities in the nation, as determined by the U.S. News & World Report rankings: the University of Chicago, Northwestern University, the University of Illinois Urbana-Champaign, Loyola University Chicago, the Illinois Institute of Technology, DePaul University, University of Illinois Chicago, Illinois State University, Southern Illinois University Carbondale, and Northern Illinois University.
 The University of Chicago is continuously ranked as one of the world's top ten universities on various independent university rankings, and its Booth School of Business, along with Northwestern's Kellogg School of Management consistently rank within the top five graduate business schools in the country and top ten globally.
-The University of Illinois Urbana-Champaign is often ranked among the best engineering schools in the world and in United States.
+The University of Illinois Urbana-Champaign is often ranked among the best engineering schools in the world and United States.

-As of 19 August 2010, six of these rank in the "first tier" among the top 500 National Universities in the nation, as determined by the U.S. News & World Report rankings: the University of Chicago, Northwestern University, the University of Illinois Urbana-Champaign, Loyola University Chicago, the Illinois Institute of Technology, DePaul University, University of Illinois Chicago, Illinois State University, Southern Illinois University Carbondale, and Northern Illinois University.

 Illinois also has more than twenty additional accredited four-year universities, both public and private, and dozens of small liberal arts colleges across the state.
 Additionally, Illinois supports 49 public community colleges in the Illinois Community College System.

 School financing

 Schools in Illinois are funded primarily by property taxes, based on state assessment of property values, rather than direct state contributions.
-Scholar Tracy Steffes has described Illinois public education as historically “inequitable,” a system where one of “the wealthiest of states” is “the stingiest in its support for education.”
+Scholar Tracy Steffes has described Illinois public education as historically "inequitable", a system where one of "the wealthiest of states" is "the stingiest in its support for education".
 There have been several attempts to reform school funding in Illinois.
 The most notable attempt came in 1973 with the adoption of the Illinois Resource Equalizer Formula, a measure through which it was hoped funding could be collected and distributed to Illinois schools more equitably.
-However, opposition from affluent Illinois communities who objected to having to pay for the less well-off school districts (many of them Black majority communities, produced by redlining, white flight, and other “soft” segregation methods) resulted in the formula's abolition in the late 1980s.
+However, opposition from affluent Illinois communities who objected to having to pay for the less well-off school districts (many of them Black majority communities, produced by redlining, white flight, and other "soft" segregation methods) resulted in the formula's abolition in the late 1980s.

-Infrastructure

 Transportation

 Because of its central location and its proximity to the Rust Belt and Grain Belt, Illinois is a national crossroads for air, auto, rail, and truck traffic.